Go Back Up

 Losing individual health coverage for a plan or policy you bought yourself

-If you lose individual health coverage, you may qualify for a special enrollment period in the following circumstances:
+If you lose your individual health coverage, you may be eligible for a special enrollment period during the following common events:

 • Your insurance carrier stops offering your individual policy